-Under section 5 of the Act, official dose is defined-

-official dose, when used with reference to any drug or other article, means the
+19 Under section 5 of the Act, official dose is defined official dose, when used with reference to any drug or other article, means the maximum dose (if any) stated in the British pharmacopoeia.

 - (6) However, a prescription may be generated- - (a) by a computer if the way the prescription is generated complies with appendix 4 of this regulation; or - (b) in another certified way. - (7) The prescriber must sign the prescription. - (8) If the prescriber amends the prescription, the prescriber must initial and date the amendment. - (9) If a prescription prescribes more than 1 item- - (a) the items must be numbered consecutively; and - (b) a line must be ruled under the last item.